 Voltage: 120 volts AC or 240 volts AC

 - Electric baseboard heaters

-- Localized heating systems (with line-voltage thermostat in each room)
+- Localized heating systems (with a line-voltage thermostat in each room)

 - Oil-fired hot water boiler for radiant heat or baseboard hydronic systems

 Millivolt systems are not very common and are primarily used in direct- or top-vent wall furnaces.
 These types of systems require a special thermostat and will not work with standard low-voltage thermostats.